o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 export O3DE_ENGINE_PATH=/path/to/o3de
 $(O3DE_ENGINE_PATH)/scripts/o3de.sh export-project -es $(O3DE_ENGINE_PATH)/scripts/o3de/ExportScripts/export_source_ios_xcode.py -pp /path/to/o3de-atom-sampleviewer
 ```
+Where `O3DE_ENGINE_PATH` is an environment variable that should point to the folder location of the O3DE Source engine on your machine.

 Assuming the underlying CMake build system finds no issues with your engine or project installation, you should have the corresponding Xcode project file, which will be located at `<PROJECT>/build/game_ios`.
 For the Atom SampleViewer, it should be called `AtomSampleViewer.xcodeproj`.

 ### Using Xcode